 In this context, the metanoia or metacognition can in no way give rise to an infinite regress, because what it actually implies is a repeated transformation of the mutable or apparent with respect to the immutable that by definition cannot be seen.

 On the other hand, the “turn towards the body” of the most recent philosophy is too partial not to be easy prey to instrumentalization —much has been said about sex and “desiring machines” but the truth is that desire, which is a feminine agency, acts more in the soul or even in the spirit than in the body; while the will, which is much more literally confined in bodies and is a masculine agent, is systematically ignored.
 Basically, the body continues to be seen as an object, even if on the other hand science prevents us from considering an external desiring, naturing Nature.

-As we have already seen in different places, the retarded potentials and the corresponding oscillations would not only be present at a fundamental physical level, but also in complex organic systems such as respiration and blood circulation.
+As we have already seen in different places, the retarded potentials and the corresponding oscillations would not only be present at the micro level, but also in complex organic systems such as respiration and blood circulation.

 The Solar Verb, the arouser, Savitr, is totally incomprehensible in our objective representation of Nature without the twin notions of internal vibration and external resonance; and these notions are naturally connected when we put force and potential on the same basis.
 To get another view of the physical Continuum, we would have to deal yet with other questions of relevance, such as scales transitions in length and time, fractional dimensions and fractional operators, but this would lead us back to complex matters; in any case we have already suggested some relationships.